19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Overland Journeys.md

 ### Navigator

 The *Navigator* is in charge of making sure the party stays on path towards their desired destination using maps and landmarks.
 If the party could encounter creatures of a higher [Level](../../Player%20Characters/Derived%20Statistics/Level.md) than the Navigator's [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) along this path, then the GM makes a [DC](../Core%20Procedures/DC.md) 15 [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) check for the player in secret.
-If they fail, the party moves to a random adjacent hex.
+On a failure, the party moves to a random adjacent hex.

 If the party is following a well known path with no obstacles, the Navigator cannot get lost.